Passions, Rock Bottom Revelations, and the Challenge Ahead

 Widely attributed to Frida Kahlo

 Despite the immense fear accompanying our innate calling, a powerful passion exists to manifest it.
 In essence, we know we must suffer to do what we are designed to do.
 This subconscious understanding often leads people to abandon their passions because they cannot bear the thought of deliberate suffering.
-Nietzsche’s idea, “What does not kill me makes me stronger,” reflects his acute awareness of the transformative power of struggle and suffering in shaping stronger individuals capable of asserting their Will to power.
+Nietzsche’s idea, “What does not kill me makes me stronger,” reflects his acute awareness of the transformative power of struggle and suffering in shaping stronger people capable of asserting their Will to power.

 V.